ParaBlock: Communication-Computation Parallel Block Coordinate Federated Learning for Large Language Models: Experiments

 \textbf{Implementation details} We implement federated fine-tuning of LLMs by setting up an FL framework with 10 clients, each assigned a local dataset.
 Notably, we perform heterogeneous data partitioning for both datasets.
 For the Alpaca-GPT4 dataset, we adopt a text clustering method similar to the one used in \cite{lin2021fednlp} to get a cluster label.
 For the MathInstruct dataset, we use the ``source” from the original dataset as a label and follow traditional data partitioning using a Dirichlet distribution as described in \cite{wang2020tackling,Wang2020Federated}.
 Specifically, we adopt Dirichlet(0.1) for the Alpaca-GPT4 dataset and Dirichlet(0.6) for the MathInstruct dataset.
 Regarding LoRA-related methods, the LoRA rank is set to 32 for FedIT, FFA-LoRA and FLoRA.
 For FedCyBGD, the model is partitioned into 10 blocks, with each block assigned to a corresponding client, and clients perform fine-tuning sequentially.
 For FedBCD and the proposed ParaBlock, the model is partitioned into 16 blocks for Llama 3-8B and 14 blocks for Llama 3.2-3B.
 The block partition is based on the default layer of the language model.
 During each global round, the server randomly selects one block for fine-tuning.
-We conduct 32 global rounds for fine-tuning Llama 3-8B and 28 rounds for fine-tuning Llama 3.2-3B for all BCD-based and LoRA-based baselines, and we conduct 3 global rounds for Full FT.
+We conduct 32 global rounds for fine-tuning Llama 3-8B and 28 rounds for fine-tuning Llama 3.2-3B for all BCD-based and LoRA-based baselines, and we conduct 3 global rounds for Fed full FT.
 We adopt AdamW as the local optimizer, i.e., conducting local block training via AdamW, as it is the default optimizer for most of LLMs training and fine-tuning.
 The default effective batch size in our experiment is set to 4.
+The random seeds for all libraries is 42.
 All experiments are conducted on NVIDIA A100 GPUs.
+To fully support reproducibility, our code will be released later.